 FineBI and FineReport, two leading BI tools developed by FanRuan, are excellent examples of highly interactive and customizable data visualization platforms.

 FineBI is tailored for self-service data analysis.
-It empowers business users to explore data flexibly through drag-and-drop operations, dynamic filtering, and drill-down capabilities, making it ideal for frequent data consumers who need agile insights.
+It empowers business users in Malaysia to explore data flexibly through drag-and-drop operations, dynamic filtering, and drill-down capabilities, making it ideal for frequent data consumers who need agile insights.

 FineReport, on the other hand, is optimized for professional report development.
 It excels at producing complex, structured reports with advanced formatting requirements, such as cross-tab reports, multi-level headers, and data entry forms, which are essential for finance or administrative departments.